shasin89/NotificationBanner/README.md

 View rootview = findViewById(android.R.id.content);
 Banner banner = new Banner(rootview,getBaseContext());
 ```
-The constructor requires view, context
+The constructor requires view and context as parameters.

 Once a banner object is instantiated, you must set your custom banner layout, in order to instantiate new banner view: